 - Special considerations.
 Anything unique or unusual in what you need?
 If it’s not covered above, map it out here and share links to other websites that have a similar feature.

-Not every project is a full website build, you might need someone to make a minor update to an existing plugin or the assistance of a copywriter to get your sales pitch just right.
+Not every project is a full website build, you might need someone to make a minor update to an existing plugin, implement DKIM & SPF for your email marketing, or the assistance of a copywriter to get your sales pitch just right.
 In those cases we recommend a more generalized specification with specifics as needed.

 - An overview of the project.
 A paragraph or so about what the project involves.